 “I’ve never heard of another K-12 organization that has had to go through so many of these in the same year,” Meester said.

-In June 2016, before school started, high school student Riley Hoeksema, 16, drowned in Lake Michigan after a boating accident.
+In June 2016, before school started, high school student Riley Hoeksema, 16, died in Lake Michigan after a boating accident.
 In September, Kevin Witte, a social studies and Bible teacher as well as a soccer coach, was killed in a freak car crash when a pole being carried by another vehicle pierced his car and hit him.
 He was 37.
 In March, elementary school student Caroline Kanis died of a brain tumor.
 She was 9.

 “We crave explanation.
 We want to know why stuff like this happens and the reality is we are not going to know why — on this side of heaven, anyway.
 And so we know that promised to us is that life will be difficult, that there will be these moments, incredible chaos and challenge that throw us for a loop,” Meester said.
 “But we also know and felt that God is always walking there with us.”